-You can report noise coming from a bar, club, or restaurant, including loud music.
+You can make a complaint about noise, including loud music.

 Officers from the New York Police Department (NYPD) will respond within 8 hours when they are not handling emergencies.
 They will be able to take action if the noise is still happening when they arrive.
 If you make multiple complaints within 8 hours, police may only respond once.